 Second California Inmate To Be Released Under Revision To Three Strikes Law

-SAN DIEGO Under California's newly reformed three strikes law, thousands of nonviolent inmates serving 25-years-to-life sentences are eligible for re-sentencing.
+Under California's newly reformed three strikes law, thousands of nonviolent inmates serving 25-years-to-life sentences are eligible for re-sentencing.

 Sergio Ayala will soon obtain freedom after serving 17 years in prison.
 His third offense -- stealing a leaf blower -- netted him a 25-years-to-life sentence under the old law.